tsvetkovamaria/check-graph-connectivity/README.md

 cd path/to/project

 When in folder, run the program.
+In ConEmu, write

+ruby check_graph_connectivity.rb

 It will check the default matrix, which is stored in textfile test0.txt

 You can check any other file, by changing filename on line 108